 The stone causeway, the natural bridge, the petrified rainbow; few, if any, shapes are as recognizable or as indicative of Utah’s desert as the arches.
 Utah is full of these wonderful natural structures, having been formed over millions of years by the winds and snow.

 While Arches National Park is the most well-known place to see Utah’s most beautiful rock bridges, you can find these in many more places.
+Since it’s the most well-known one, there are loads of accommodation options.
+Staying in and around Arches National Park is very convenient if you want to explore the surrounding area further.

 Natural Bridges National Monument, the Mesa Arch in Canyonlands, the Rainbow Arch in Lake Powell; all of these are fine examples of Utah’s most famous landmarks.